jazzband/django-oauth-toolkit/docs/tutorial/tutorial_02.rst

 Scenario
 --------
-It's very common for an :term:`Authorization Server` being also the :term:`Resource Server`, usually exposing an API to let others access its own resources.
+It's very common for an :term:`Authorization Server` to also be the :term:`Resource Server`, usually exposing an API to let others access its own resources.
 Django OAuth Toolkit implements an easy way to protect the views of a Django application with OAuth2, in this tutorial we will see how to do it.